kth-step/HolBA/README.md

   * merge in feature branch after history rewrite

 * suggestions
-  * for long running feature branches keep in sync with base branch and rebase
+  * for long running feature branches keep in sync with base branch and rebase if easily possible

 * HOL source code
   * Spaces, no tabs
   * No unicode